 A Brief Story About My Motorcycling Background

-My teens were spent competing in 4-hour enduros, trail riding with my mates, and some motocross events.
-I consider myself fortunate to have grown up through the evolution of motocross and enduro bikes.
+My teens were spent competing in 4-hour enduros, motocross events, and trail riding with my mates.
+I consider myself fortunate to have grown up through the evolution of the early motocross and enduro bikes from the ’70s on.

-I saw the whole motocross field turn yellow with the introduction of the first Suzuki RMs, the first long travel suspension bikes to be factory produced.
+I saw the whole motocross field turn yellow with the introduction of the first Suzuki RMs, the first Japanese long-travel suspension bikes to be factory produced.
 No water cooling, hydraulic disk brakes, or fuel injection back then.

 At the end of my teens, I became drawn to another form of racing – Speedway.
 Western Springs Speedway in Auckland was the local track and drew about 50,000 people every Saturday night.

-I began racing and soon was drawn to compete in England, where the world’s best race in the British League.
-I was fortunate enough to race for the Sheffield Tigers, a team that had several other Kiwis racing, and Ivan Mauger, my boyhood idol, then semi-retired, was the team coach.
+I began my speedway racing career and was soon drawn to compete in England, where all promising riders had to go at the time to compete against the world’s best.
+I was fortunate enough to race for the Sheffield Tigers, a team that had several other New Zealanders racing, and Ivan Mauger, my boyhood idol, then semi-retired, was the team coach.

-I raced several seasons in England and returned to New Zealand to race at Western Springs.
-This was the late eighties and looking back, a fantastic era as there were numerous top riders all competing at the time.
+I raced for several seasons in England and returned to New Zealand to race again at Western Springs.
+This was the late eighties and looking back, it was a fantastic era to be riding.
+There were numerous top international riders all competing there at the time.

-These days my riding involves trail riding on my KTM 525 EXC around South East Queensland, and just getting into Adventure Motorcycle camping weekends on a BMW 650 GS Dakar, an armchair ride compared to the KTM, but a smooth ride on the road.
+These days my riding involves trail riding on my KTM 525 EXC around South East Queensland, Australia and just getting into Adventure Motorcycle camping weekends on a BMW 650 GS Dakar, an armchair ride compared to the KTM.

 Sharing What I Have Learned

-My goal for this website is to provide useful bike setup information, riding tips, product reviews, bike reviews, famous rider biographies and events, some fun stuff, and links to suppliers of recommended quality riding gear and accessories.
+My main objective for this website is to provide a valuable resource for all dirt bike riders with useful bike setup and riding tips, honest product reviews, famous rider biographies and events, and some fun stuff that I hope you will enjoy.

-If you ever need any advice, wish to comment, or have any questions, feel free to leave them below and I will be more than happy to help.
+If you would like any advice or have any questions, feel free to share your thoughts below and I will be more than happy to help.